Counting special Lagrangian classes and semistable Mukai vectors for K3 surfaces: Background

 \begin{rmk} In this remark, we briefly describe the numerical Grothendieck group of the derived Fukaya category of $X$, which is expected to correspond to $N(\cD(Y))$ if $X$ and $Y$ are mirror K3s.
 See \cite{SS20} for a more detailed exposition.
 Denote by $\Fuk(X)$ the Fukaya category of $X$, whose objects are unobstructed immersed Lagrangian submanifolds.
 It is an $A_\infty$-category that is linear over the Novikov field $\mathbb F$ over $\bC$ given by $ \mathbb F:= \big\{\sum\limits_{j=0}^{\infty}a_j q^{\lambda_j} \ | \ a_j\in \bC, \lambda_j\in \bR,\ \lim\limits_{j\to \infty} \lambda_j=+\infty\big\}$.
 Denote by $\cF:=\cF(X)$ the triangulated category given by the split-closures of the category of twisted complexes on the Fukaya category.
 Let $K(\cF)$ be the Grothendieck group, then there is a composition of the Chern character map and the open-closed map

 Shklyanov \cite{Shk13} introduced Mukai pairing for dg categories and proved that the Mukai pairing on $HH_0(\cF)$ satisfies

-Not all objects in $K(\cF)$ are geometric, but when it is, i.e. when it can be represented by a unobstructed immersed Lagrangian submanifold, \cite[Lemma 5.13]{SS20} shows that (\ref{eqn: ch oc}) is the map $[L] \mapsto [L]^{Pd} \in \Lag(X,\omega)\subset H^2(X,\bZ)$.
+{An object in $K(\cF)$ needs not be geometric}, but when it is, i.e. when it can be represented by a unobstructed immersed Lagrangian submanifold, \cite[Lemma 5.13]{SS20} shows that (\ref{eqn: ch oc}) is the map $[L] \mapsto [L]^{Pd} \in \Lag(X,\omega)\subset H^2(X,\bZ)$.
 When $L_1, L_2$ are immersed Lagrangian submanifolds, their Euler pairing is the Euler characteristics of the Floer cohomology, and we see that the Mukai pairing coincides with the intersection pairing on $H^2(X,\bZ)$

 Let $N(\cF):= K(\cF)/\ker \chi(-,-)$ be the numerical Grothendieck group, then the map $K(\cF)\to H^2(X,\mathbb F)$ descends to an injective map $N(\cF)\to H^2(X,\mathbb F).$ If $X$ and $Y$ are mirror K3 surfaces, then the expectation is that